ShaunaGordon/hugo-lucid-dream/README.md

 	github = "ShaunaGordon"
 ```

-Once this is done, write up the "**About Me**" section of your website in Markdown as directed here: [Error and About Pages](https://github.com/ShaunaGordon/hugo-dream-plus#error-and-about-pages).
+Once this is done, write up the "**About Me**" section of your website in Markdown as directed here: [Error and About Pages](https://github.com/ShaunaGordon/hugo-lucid-dream#error-and-about-pages).

 ### Toggling the views
 As stated earlier, this theme has two views, **Cards view** and **Posts view**.
-The type of view rendering depends on the type of content you feed to **Dream Plus**.
+The type of view rendering depends on the type of content you feed to **Lucid Dream**.
 Therefore:
 * Having `cards` folder in `/content` folder activates *Card view*.
 * Having `posts` folder in `/content` folder activates *Post view*.